-AVANT Immunotherapeutics, Inc. is engaged in the discovery, development and commercialization of products that harness the human immune system to prevent and treat disease.
+AVANT Immunotherapeutics, Inc. (the "Company" or "AVANT") is engaged in the discovery, development and commercialization of products that harness the human immune system to prevent and treat disease.
 The Company is developing a broad portfolio of vaccines and therapeutics against cardiovascular, viral and bacterial diseases.
-These include a treatment to reduce complement-mediated tissue damage associated with cardiac by-pass surgery, single-dose oral vaccines aimed at protecting travelers and people in endemic regions from infectious diseases and a proprietary vaccine candidate for cholesterol management.
+These include a treatment to reduce complement-mediated tissue damage associated with cardiac by-pass surgery, single-dose oral vaccines aimed at protecting travelers and people in regions where infectious diseases are endemic, as well as, a proprietary vaccine candidate for cholesterol management.
 In addition, the Company is developing the VitriLifeÒ preservation technology for use in AVANT's oral vaccines and certain other non-injectable applications.
 AVANT further leverages the value of its technology portfolio through corporate partnerships.
 Current collaborations encompass the development of an oral human rotavirus vaccine, vaccines to combat threats of biological warfare, and vaccines addressed to human food safety and animal health.